edwinmesa/dt_edwin_sair_portfolio/README.md

 - Github

 ### Scrapping Projects :earth_americas:
 #### Web scraping is a way of collecting data from a website by means of a script that reads the content from the pages on the website and then stores the data in a database or spreadsheet.
-This is a example of some supermarket
+This is a example of some supermarkets in colombia with his brands, skus and categories and share.

 ![Example4 dashboard image](webScraping.png)

+#### Codigo usado